cybozu-go/meows/docs/design.md

 1. Execute [`run.sh`](https://github.com/actions/runner/blob/main/src/Misc/layoutroot/run.sh) or [`runsvc.sh`](https://github.com/actions/runner/blob/main/src/Misc/layoutbin/runsvc.sh)
   to start the long polling for GitHub Actions API.

-`run.sh` and `runsvc.sh` execute the same command in the end, but `runsvc.sh` is preferable because it handles some errors and then restarts the main command automatically.
+`run.sh` and `runsvc.sh` execute the same binary to start a long polling in the end, but `runsvc.sh` is preferable because it handles some errors and then restarts the main command automatically.
+They upgrade the the binary by themselves when a new release is out.
+This help us avoid unnecessary `Pod` recreation.

 #### `runsvc.sh` should be executed right after `config.sh`